 Arcata is a small, vibrant place in Humboldt County.
 Adjacent to Arcata Bay, the city is known for its redwood forest, beaches, and pristine natural sand dunes.
-The city has great restaurants, shops, and historic architecture.
+The city has excellent restaurants, shops, and historic architecture.
 With so much to offer, the town attracts locals and tourists alike.
-With an abundance of foot and vehicle traffic, pedestrian accidents are bound to happen.How Pedestrian Accidents Occur in Arcata
+With abundant foot and vehicle traffic, pedestrian accidents are bound to happen.How Pedestrian Accidents Occur in Arcata

-In accidents involving a pedestrian, the cause of the crash can be attributed to a number of reasons.
+In accidents involving a pedestrian, the cause of the crash can be attributed to several reasons.
 It is common for pedestrians to get hit by a vehicle due to the following causes: